 Volume Business Headshots

-Photographing the team for their business cards, email signature, LinkedIn or Bio on the website is quite different than if were to do a branding session for a advertising campaign, book launch, CD cover or something similar.
+Photographing the team for their business cards, email signature, LinkedIn or Bio on the website is quite different from if were to do a branding session for an advertising campaign, book launch, CD cover or something similar.
 We are not spending a whole morning crafting images with multiple wardrobe changes and with a hair and makeup team.
 We are simply looking for a good professional headshot that you will love and represents your brand.

 So with this in mind here is summary of how I go about photographing headshots for a business.